Madisonkanna/madisonkanna.com/src/content/notcaringwhatpeoplethink.md

 tags: ["Bookshelf", "My Notes"]
 ---

-Notes & takeaways from [Not Caring What People Think Is A Superpower](https://amzn.to/3Tu6uqJ) by Ed Latimore.
+My notes from [Not Caring What People Think Is A Superpower](https://amzn.to/3AxAPwc) by Ed Latimore.

 ## Some limits are real.
 Some limits are imagined.